linode/docs/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx.md

 ## HTTP Strict Transport Security (HSTS)

-[HSTS](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security_Cheat_Sheet) is used to force browsers to only connect using HTTPS, but is a different animal from the return redirect method above.
+[HSTS](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security_Cheat_Sheet) is used to force browsers to only connect using HTTPS, but is a different concept from the return redirect method above.
 Some things to bear in mind if you're considering enabling HSTS:

 -  Your site will be inaccessible over HTTP.
 -  Your site will inaccessible if using a self-signed certificate certificate, or if your commercially signed certificate expires.